-If a doctor is out-of-network and you still want to see them, check the cost with the doctor before you get care.
+If a doctor is out-of-network and you still want to see him or her, check the cost with the doctor before you get care.

 Then, ask the doctor to confirm the portion that will be covered by your medical insurance carrier and the portion for which you will be responsible.